Bishoylabib/Cycl/README.md

 # **CYCL**🌳🚲

-CYCL is an innovative application designed to facilitate the rental and usage of bicycles and scooters.
+CYCL is an innovative application designed to facilitate the rental and usage of bicycles and electric scooters.
 The app integrates Firebase for authentication and real-time database interactions, providing a seamless experience for users to rent, ride, and return vehicles safely.

 ## Table of Contents